 Any authorized structure or fill shall be properly maintained, including maintenance to ensure public safety and compliance with applicable general conditions and activity-specific conditions to a written verification.

 The requirement in (a) above does not include maintenance of dredging projects.
-Each maintenance dredging event exceeding the self-verification thresholds requires a new PCN unless an unexpired, written PCN or other Corps authorization specifies that the permittee may “dredge and maintain” an area for a particular time period.
+Each maintenance dredging event exceeding the self-verification limits requires a new PCN unless an unexpired, written PCN or other Corps authorization specifies that the permittee may “dredge and maintain” an area for a particular time period.
 Self-verification or PCN maintenance dredging includes only those areas and depths previously authorized and actually dredged.

 Some maintenance activities may not be subject to regulation under Section 404 in accordance with 33 CFR 323.4(a)(2).
 See Section III, GP 1.